STORMWATER MANAGEMENT PLAN

 • Phase II, issued in 1999, requires regulated small MS4s in urbanized areas, as well as small MS4s outside the urbanized areas that are designated by the permitting authority, to obtain NPDES permit coverage for their stormwater discharges.

 Since being issued a NER300010 MS4 permit in January of 2006 the City of Grand Island has been continually working towards the goal of fully implementing the Stormwater Management Plan (SWMP).
 The plan was written with a large focus on the education of the local community.
 From developers to school age children the City Of Grand Island SWMP will target these groups in some way.
 It is our goal to inform all citizens of ways they can continue good stewardship to the environment and improve its quality for future generations.
 Programs developed under the SWMP will focus on meeting federal and state regulatory requirements while creating reachable goals and outcomes in pollutant reduction.
-A new stormwater permit is currently being developed by NDEQ and is expected to be implemented sometime in 2017.
+A new stormwater permit was issued by NDEE effective June 29th 2017 and provides coverage to the city through June 30, 2022.

 Please feel free to view the City Of Grand Island Stormwater Management Plan and our annual reports submitted to the State of Nebraska.
 Questions or comments are always welcome.